Eduardo Vivancos: Tributes

-In his final years Vivancos was honoured several times, in 2017 at the Universal Congress in Seoul with a diploma for Outstanding Performance (Elstara Agado).
-In the same year Xavi Alcalde gave a lecture to the 76th Congress of the Spanish Esperanto Association about Vivancos's life.
+In his final years, Vivancos was honoured several times.
+He was remembered in 2017 at the Universal Congress in Seoul with a diploma for Outstanding Performance (Elstara Agado).
+In the same year, Xavi Alcalde gave a lecture to the 76th Congress of the Spanish Esperanto Association about Vivancos's life.
 He had was further honoured at the renovation of the SAT offices in Paris, and at the 90th SAT Congress in Korea.
-Following a resolution of the previous congress it stated "particularly greets Comrade Eduardo Vivancos, SAT's current oldest comrade, and acknowledges his long-standing commitment and contribution to the SAT movement."
-In October 2017 during the inaugural speech at the 38th Catalonian Esperanto Congress then happening in Àger, Alcalde reminded the attendees that 80 years ago in the neighbouring mountain range of Montsec Vivancos fought with his fellow young idealists, and that he first taught Esperanto in those trenches.
+Following a resolution of the previous congress, it stated "particularly greets Comrade Eduardo Vivancos, SAT's current oldest comrade, and acknowledges his long-standing commitment and contribution to the SAT movement".
+In October 2017, during the inaugural speech at the 38th Catalonian Esperanto Congress then happening in Àger, Alcalde reminded the attendees that 80 years ago in the neighbouring mountain range of Montsec Vivancos fought with his fellow young idealists, and that he first taught Esperanto in those trenches.
 And on the 15 December of that year Edukado.net added him to its Pantheon of Esperanto.
 In 2018 the North American Anarchist magazine Fifth Estate dedicated an English language article to him on the subject of Anarchism and Esperanto.
 The Esperanto language publisher Beletra Almanako published (in Esperanto) his diary written during the Spanish Civil War, and Humanitat Nova published the Spanish language version.
 In 2019 the same magazine published and analysed a satire written by Vivancos during his internment in the Bram concentration camp.
 In the same year during the 92nd SAT congress in Barcelona Vivancos was honoured in many ways, including with the publication of his book Unu lingvo por ĉiuj: Esperanto (Esperanto: One Language for Everyone).

 On the occasion of his centenary in 2020, as part of the World Esperanto Festival, UEA dedicated the first day of veterans to him.
 In addition, a comprehensive article on his life appeared in the Canadian bulletin La Riverego (The River), and SAT published his work in Sennaciulo and Sennacieca Revuo.